adamwaite/Validator/README.md

 Validates a `Comparable` type against a maximum and minimum.

 ```
-let comparisonRule = ValidationRuleComparison<Float>(min: 5, max: 7, failureMessage: “Input is not between 5 and 7”)
+let comparisonRule = ValidationRuleComparison<Float>(min: 5, max: 7, failureMessage: "Input is not between 5 and 7")
 ```

 ### Length